rchillard/charon/README.md

 These are general setup instructions.
 I may revisit this project to automate these things later:

 1. Install [Algo](https://github.com/trailofbits/algo) following their directions for AWS
-2. Setup CloudWatch alarms to automatically shutdown the server if there was no network traffic in 15 minutes
+2. Setup CloudWatch alarms to automatically shutdown the server if there's no network traffic over 15 minutes
 3. Deploy the backend function to Lambda, exposing it as a simple HTTP endpoint in API Gateway
 4. Update your Charon client or frontend (index.js) file with the API Gateway endpoint

 When you create a server using Algo, it will generate an Elastic IP.
 You should delete the Elastic IP, as you will:

 - Not need it, because Charon will retrieve the IP of the running server and display it
 - AWS will bill you for reserving an Elastic IP but _not_ using it.
-Remember your VPN server will be mostly offline
+Remember your VPN server will be offline when you're not using it, so most of the time.

 ## Security